-4.3.28 Own Property
+4.3.29 Own Property

-An own property of an object is a property that is directly present on that object.
+An own property of an object is a property that is directly defined by that object.

-4.3.29 Inherited Property
+4.3.28 Inherited Property

 An inherited property is a property of an object that is not one of its own properties but is a property (either own or inherited) of the object's prototype.